 The French and Dutch agreed to divide the island between themselves.
 The Treaty of Concordia sealed their agreement on 23 March 1648.
 Folklore surrounds the history of the once, ever-changing border division between St. Martin and Sint Maarten.

-A favourite local legend says, to divide the island into two sections, two walkers were chosen to represent the opposing sides.
+A favourite local legend says that two walkers were chosen to represent the opposing sides to divide the island into two sections.
 One was selected by the French and the other by the Dutch.
 The two men stood back to back at each end of the island and were made for walking around the island in opposite directions.
 No running permitted!.

 Subsequently, this created a line, chosen as the frontier, dividing Saint-Martin from Sint Maarten.
 Seemingly, the French walker travelled a greater distance than his Dutch counterpart.
 The French explained this discrepancy by saying that the Frenchman chose to drink wine before the race, while the Dutchman chose the stronger spirit, Jenever (Dutch Gin).
 Nonetheless, the Dutch accused the Frenchman of running, but the frontier remained.